-MSG reactions have been reported from soaps, shampoos, hair conditioners, and cosmetics, where MSG is hidden in ingredients with names that include the words "hydrolyzed," "amino acids," and/or "protein."
-Most sun block creams and insect repellents also contain MSG.
+Reactions have been reported from soaps, shampoos, hair conditioners, and cosmetics, where MfG is hidden in ingredients with names that include the words "hydrolyzed," "amino acids," and/or "protein."
+Most sun block creams and insect repellents also contain MfG.

-Drinks, candy, and chewing gum are potential sources of hidden MSG and/or aspartame, neotame. and AminoSweet (the new name for aspartame).
-Aspartic acid, found in neotame, aspartame (NutraSweet), and AminoSweet, ordinarily causes MSG type reactions in MSG sensitive people.
+Drinks, candy, and chewing gum are potential sources of hidden MfG and/or aspartame, neotame. and AminoSweet (a relatively new name for aspartame).
+Aspartic acid, found in neotame, aspartame (NutraSweet), and AminoSweet, ordinarily causes reactions in MfG sensitive people.
 (It would appear that calling aspartame "AminoSweet" is industry's method of choice for hiding aspartame.)
 We have not seen Neotame used widely in the United States.

 Aspartame will be found in some medications, including children's medications.
 For questions about the ingredients in pharmaceuticals, check with your pharmacist and/or read the product inserts for the names of “other” or “inert” ingredients.

-Binders and fillers for medications, nutrients, and supplements, both prescription and non-prescription, enteral feeding materials, and some fluids administered intravenously in hospitals, may contain MSG.
+Binders and fillers for medications, nutrients, and supplements, both prescription and non-prescription, enteral feeding materials, and some fluids administered intravenously in hospitals, may contain MfG.

-According to the manufacturer, Varivax–Merck chicken pox vaccine (Varicella Virus Live), contains L-monosodium glutamate and hydrolyzed gelatin, both of which contain processed free glutamic acid (MSG) which causes brain lesions in young laboratory animals, and causes endocrine disturbances like OBESITY and REPRODUCTIVE disorders later in life.
-It would appear that most, if not all, live virus vaccines contain some ingredient(s) that contains MSG.
+According to the manufacturer, Varivax–Merck chicken pox vaccine (Varicella Virus Live), contains (or contained) L-monosodium glutamate and hydrolyzed gelatin, both of which contain Manufactured free Glutamate (MfG) which causes brain lesions in young laboratory animals, and causes endocrine disturbances like OBESITY and REPRODUCTIVE disorders later in life.
+It would appear that most, if not all, live virus vaccines contain some ingredient(s) that contains MfG.

-Reactions to MSG are dose related, i.e., some people react to even very small amounts.
-MSG-induced reactions may occur immediately after ingestion or after as much as 48 hours.
-The time lapse between ingestion and reaction is typically the same each time for a particular individual who ingests an amount of MSG that exceeds his or her individual tolerance level.
+When ingested, reactions to MfG are dose related, i.e., some people react to even very small amounts.
+MfG-induced reactions may occur immediately after ingestion or after as much as 48 hours.
+The time lapse between ingestion and reaction is typically the same each time for a particular individual who ingests an amount of MfG that exceeds his or her individual tolerance level.

-Remember: By food industry definition, all MSG is "naturally occurring."
+Remember: By food industry definition, all MfG is "naturally occurring."
 "Natural" doesn't mean "safe."
-"Natural" only means that the ingredient started out in nature, like arsenic and hydrochloric acid.
+"Natural" only means that the ingredient started out in nature like arsenic and hydrochloric acid.